KennyWho/hapi-api-doc-cn/API.md

 #### <a name="server.options.host" /> `server.options.host`

-Default value: the operating system hostname and if not available, to `'localhost'`.
+默认值: the operating system hostname and if not available, to `'localhost'`.

 The public hostname or IP address.
 Used to set [`server.info.host`](#server.info) and [`server.info.uri`](#server.info) and as [`address`](#server.options.address) is none provided.

 #### <a name="server.options.listener" /> `server.options.listener`

-Default value: none.
+默认值: none.

 An optional node HTTP (or HTTPS) [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server) object (or an object with a compatible interface).